Palmerston North: Early settlement

 Ngāti Rangitāne were the local Māori iwi (tangata whenua) living in the area known as Te Ahu-ā-Tūranga, when a trader, Jack Duff, became the earliest known European to explore the area c.
 1830.
 He came on a whaling ship and explored possibly as far inland as the site of Woodville.
 He reported his discovery on arrival back to Porirua.
 Colonel Wakefield heard of the potential that the Manawatu had for development and visited in 1840.
-In 1846 Charles Hartley, another trader, heard from tangata whenua of a clearing in the Papaioea forest and he proceeded through the dense bush and forest and discovered it for Europeans.
+In 1846 Charles Hartley, another trader, heard from tangata whenua of a clearing in the Papaioea forest, and he proceeded through the dense bush and forest and discovered it for Europeans.

 In 1858, the Government began negotiations with local iwi to purchase land in Manawatu.
-There was a dispute at the time between rival iwi Ngāti Rangitāne and Ngāti Raukawa as to who has the right to sell.
+There was a dispute at the time between the rival iwi Ngāti Rangitāne and Ngāti Raukawa as to who had the right to sell.
 The dispute is resolved in favour of Rangitāne.
-On a visit in 1859, John Tiffin Stewart, an employee of the Wellington Provincial Council, was shown the Papaioea clearing by Rangitāne chief, Te Hirawanu, and noted its suitability for a "good site for a township".
+On a visit in 1859, John Tiffin Stewart, an employee of the Wellington Provincial Council, was shown the Papaioea clearing by the Rangitāne chief, Te Hirawanu, and noted its suitability for a "good site for a township".
 In 1864, Te Ahu-a-Turanga Block was sold by Rangitāne to the Government for £12,000, in an effort to open the Manawatu to settlement.

 Stewart returned in 1866 on behalf of the Wellington Provincial Council (under whose jurisdiction the new purchase fell) and made the original survey and subdivision in the Papaioea forest clearing.
-The settlement, named Palmerston to commemorate the recently deceased Prime Minister of Great Britain, was laid out according to Stewart's plan consisting of a series of wide and straight streets in a rectangular pattern.
+The settlement, named Palmerston to commemorate the recently deceased Prime Minister of Great Britain, was laid out according to Stewart's plan, consisting of a series of wide and straight streets in a rectangular pattern.
 The focal point was an open space of 17 acre subsequently known as The Square.
 On 3 October 1866, Palmerston was formally endorsed after Isaac Earl Featherston (Wellington Provincial Superintendent) signed a proclamation defining the boundaries of the settlement.
 The first sections were sold after.

 Among the first settlers included Scandinavians, who arrived in 1871.
 They established settlements at Awapuni and Whakarongo/Stoney Creek.

 Later the same year, the suffix North was added to distinguish the settlement of the same name in Otago.
-In 1872 a petition was launched to change the name of the settlement.
+In 1872, a petition was launched to change the name of the settlement.
 A public meeting in 1873 ends with no clear decision on the name.

 The railway line was laid through the Square in 1875.
 The foundation stone for the original All Saints Church was laid by Louisa Snelson on 29 September 1875.
 By 1875 there were newspapers, a doctor and a post office.

 In 1876, Palmerston North became a Local Board District, within the Wellington Provincial Council.
 This existed until the abolition of the provinces later the same year.
-Also in the same year, the council set aside land north of the Manawatu River for the purposes of a reserve.
-In 1890, this land was again set aside and would become in 1897, the Victoria Esplanade.
+Also in the same year, the council set aside land north of the Manawatū River for the purposes of a reserve.
+In 1890, this land was again set aside and would become, in 1897, the Victoria Esplanade.